Community monitors in Peru detect and record a clearing in their territory using Forest Watcher.

 Since the app’s launch in 2017, Forest Watcher has continuously evolved to meet the needs of our varied users.
 Whether it be rangers in Uganda, civil society groups in Madagascar, environmental police in Brazil or Indigenous communities in Peru, Forest Watcher can now better support forest guardians around the world.

-For more information about the improvements to the Forest Watcher app, register for our free webinar, Forest Watcher: Monitoring Forests Offline and in the Field on October 7, 2020.
+For more information about the improvements to the Forest Watcher app, Watch our latest webinar, Forest Watcher: Monitoring Forests Offline and in the Field.

 Geospatial Data Brings Indigenous and Community Lands to the Forefront of Forest Management